Testing of Bars and Rods

 The demands on their mechanical characteristics are as varied as their applications: from high tensile for structural materials to ductile for subsequent forming processes.

-Tensile tests Hardness tests FATIGUE AND FRACTURE MECHANICS TESTS Metals brochure
+Tensile tests Hardness tests FATIGUE AND FRACTURE MECHANICS TESTS Concrete-reinforcing steel

 Tensile Tests on Bars and Rods

 Tensile tests on bars and rods are usually performed according to ISO 6892-1 and ASTM E8, which are internationally recognized and widespread standards.
 ISO 6892-1 is also a European standard (EN ISO 6892-1) and therefore also applicable in the European Union (for example, as DIN EN ISO 6892-1 in Germany).
 Specimens are machined from the product and prepared for the tensile test in accordance with the product shape or as specified in the product standards.
 Sections of products can be used as specimens for testing if the cross-section of the product permits.
 The required loads can easily exceed 2,500 kN.
 Various customized ZwickRoell systems up to 5,000 kN are operating successfully.
-These systems also place high demands on specimen grips and clamping.
+In such cases, special requirements are placed on the specimen grips and clamping.
 ZwickRoell therefore not only develops new specimen grips, but also new technologies that prevent premature failure of specimens caused by unwanted clamping effects.

 Since 2009, ISO 6892-1 and ASTM E8 allow the test speed to be automatically controlled and regulated by the strain rate.
 The tolerances for strain rate control required by the standards (especially for closed-loop strain rate control) can be easily met with both the makroXtens and laserXtens extensometer.